 - After all presentations are delivered, there will be a Q&A/Discussion session that will take place in separate rooms, one per speaker.
-The Q&A/Discussion sessions allow participants to go more in depth on the topic(s) they are more interested in, and provides an opportunity to discuss and give input.
+The Q&A/Discussion sessions allow participants to go more in-depth on the topic(s) they are more interested in, and provide an opportunity to discuss and give input.
 We recommend that you end your presentation with questions that will encourage dialogue with your audience – people are often shy to start with!

 - The talk and slides must be in English.

 - It does not fit the submission format (20 minutes talk, fitting Q&A/Discussion model)